Model The Way

 Leading by example or leading from the front at home, school, and in the community for the benefit and elevation of others is the central theme of Model The Way.

-The annual Citizenship Honours ceremony in May is our time to honour the impact that our students are having at home and around the world.
+The annual MODEL THE WAY HONOURS ceremony is held at Cineplex in partnership with Desjardins Caisse de Chomedey and takes place at the end of the school year.
+It is our time to honour the impact that our students are having at home and around the world.